Media and Collaborations

 I have hosted The I Can’t Stand Podcast for several years, building a substantial catalogue of in depth conversations and an engaged audience.

-I am careful with language, framing, and intent, and I do not participate in tokenistic or inspiration based storytelling.
+I understand the importance of language, framing, and intent, and I do not participate in tokenistic or inspiration based storytelling.

 Contact